-The only limits on reaching success are in your own mind.
+There are no limits on reaching success only those in your own mind.
 This is sometimes referred to as the Glass Ceiling.
 But what creates that glass ceiling in our minds, preventing success, limiting us?

 What is the glass ceiling?

 - A glass ceiling is a metaphor used to represent an invisible barrier that keeps a given demographic (typically applied to minorities) from rising beyond a certain level in a hierarchy.

 - The metaphor was first coined by feminists in reference to barriers in the careers of high-achieving women.
 In the US, the concept is sometimes extended to refer to obstacles hindering the advancement of minority women, as well as minority men.
 Minority women often find the most difficulty in “breaking the glass ceiling” because they lie at the intersection of two historically marginalized groups: women and people of color.
 East Asian and East Asian American news outlets have coined the term “bamboo ceiling” to refer to the obstacles that all East Asian Americans face in advancing their careers

 Now the term is also used to refer to the limits we have in our own minds, referred to as limiting beliefs.

 We listen and overhear comments and statements from a young age and many of these take root.

 Ask yourself how much you CAN earn in a week, a month, a year.

 Do you find yourself holding back, not wanting to be greedy?
 Do you say, that’s too much?